· · · ·

 Relative Galactic Position of the Northern Celestial Pole

 The relative Galactic direction of the Northern Celestial Pole.
-Because the Celestial Poles coincide with the Earth's geographic poles, this line also represents the Earth's north-south axis with respect to the Galaxy as a whole.
+Because the celestial poles coincide with the Earth's geographic poles, this line also represents the Earth's north-south axis with respect to the Galaxy as a whole.

-The effect of this wobble (properly called precession) is that both Celestial Poles follow a broad circle through the sky.
+The effect of this wobble (properly called precession) is that both celestial poles follow a broad circle through the sky.
 For most of the time, there is no Pole Star at all, but occasionally the Pole will pass near a conspicuous star - we are lucky to live in a time when Polaris fulfils this role.
 For the ancient Egyptians, the Pole Star was not Polaris, but Thuban in Draco, while observers in the far future will see yet other stars at the Northern Celestial Pole.

 A close-up view centred the Northern Celestial Pole.
 Polaris is the bright star to the southeast, less than a degree from the Pole itself.
 Much fainter than Polaris on the other side of the Pole is the sixth-magnitude red star Lambda Ursae Minoris.
 Imagery provided by Aladin sky atlas